-Will members be better off for opting into the new retirement plan, or for remaining in the old retirement system?
+Will members be better off opting into the new retirement plan or remaining in the old retirement system?
 As you might imagine, the answer will vary for each individual.
-Important factors include their years of service when the new plan starts, whether they plan on remaining on active duty for 20 or more years, how much they are able to contribute to the Thrift Savings Plan, and more.
+Important factors include how many years of service they have when the new plan starts, whether they plan to remain on active duty for 20 or more years and how much they are able to contribute to the Thrift Savings Plan.

-In today’s article, I asked several military bloggers to weigh in with their thoughts on the new blended retirement system.
-Whether they think it’s good for servicemembers, whether it makes sense for the military, etc. They had free reign to give their thoughts and opinions.
+For today’s article, I asked several military bloggers to weigh in with their thoughts on the new blended retirement system.
+They discussed whether they think it’s good for service members and whether it makes sense for the military.
+They had free rein to give their thoughts and opinions.

 I’ll start with a brief overview of the current retirement system and the changes for the blended retirement plan.
 Then I’ll share my thoughts on the new retirement plan, followed by the other expert opinions.